celte-team/celte-team.github.io/dev/root-dev-doc.md

 ### RPCs
 RPCs (Remote Procedure Calls) are methods that can be invoked on another machine and are at the very heart of Celte.
 See [this documentation](RPC.md).

+### Hooks
+Hooks are customizable lambda expressions that are called by Celte at key moments of the execution, to implement specialized behaviors for the user.
+Such behavior may include spawning the player...
+See [here](Hooks.md).